danielneil/Smart-Worm-Habitat/README.md

 * Soil Temperature
 * Soil Moisture level
 * Soil PH level

+Any other ideas?

 & with pretty graphs too!

 ## It sends alerts, too

-It will email you if any of monitored items go above or below declared thresholds.
+It will email you if any of the monitored items go above or below the declared thresholds.

 ## And it can watch them ;)